外白渡桥

 MUSIC

-Andy Li is a composer for theatre, opera, and film based in New York City.
+Andy Li is a composer for theatre, opera, and film.
 He is a winner of the GCNA Franco Proposal Contest, for which he wrote St Anne’s Garden in a Fading Summer (University of Kansas – World Premiere), and a semifinalist for the ASCAP Morton Gould Young Composer Awards.
-His works have been performed at Classic Stage Company, Symphony Space, The Broom Tree Theatre, The Hudson Guild Theater, the Woolworth Chapel at Woodlawn Cemetery, 54 Below, The Green Room 42, Joe’s Pub, The African Grove Theatre, and New York City’s Breaking Sound Series.
-His musical The Garden Bridge (Phoenix Theatre Company Richard P. Stahl Festival of New American Theatre (Finalist), Aubrey and Marla Dan Fund (Finalist), Lab Series at MSM (Finalist), CreateTheater Musical Series (Semifinalist)) written with librettist Jill Ohayon received its Off-Broadway debut at Classic Stage Company as part of the 2025 SheNYC Summer Theater Festival, where it was awarded Best Music & Lyrics and Best Production.
-It was also named the recipient of a 2025 NYFA Queens Arts Fund: New Work Grant, the 2025 Mécénat Musica Prix Crowd, and a nominee for Best New Musical (Off-Off-Broadway) at the 2025 BroadwayWorld Off-Broadway Awards.
-It has been workshopped at The BringAbout with Jennifer Jancuska, Resident Choreographer of Hamilton on Broadway, as well as with actors Phillipa Soo and James Yaegashi.
-It has also been developed at the Casa Uno Artist Residency in Costa Rica (May 2025), and at Goodspeed Musicals (February 2024).
-His short musical Birthday Presence (lib.
-Jill Ohayon) was presented at Symphony Space as part of Prospect’s 2025 Musical Theater Lab.
-For opera, he has written two pieces for The American Opera Projects: What Do You See? (lib.
-Sravya Saraswatula), presented at the Woodlawn Cemetery in May 2025, and Tesserae (lib.
-Patrick Thompson), presented at The Hudson Guild Theater in May 2024.
+His works have been performed at Classic Stage Company, Centre for Contemporary Arts Glasgow, Symphony Space, The Broom Tree Theatre, Hudson Guild Theater, the Woodlawn Cemetery, 54 Below, The Green Room 42, Joe’s Pub, and The African Grove Theatre.
+His musical The Garden Bridge, written with Jill Ohayon received its Off-Broadway debut at Classic Stage Company as part of SheNYC, where it was awarded Best Music & Lyrics and Best Production.
+It was also named the recipient of the NYFA Queens Arts Fund, the Mécénat Musica Prix Crowd, and a nominee for Best New Musical Off-Off-Broadway (BroadwayWorld Awards).
+It has been workshopped at The BringAbout with Jennifer Jancuska, as well as with actors Phillipa Soo and James Yaegashi.
+It has also been developed at Casa Uno and Goodspeed Musicals.
+His musical Birthday Presence (lib.
+Jill Ohayon) was presented at Symphony Space as part of Prospect’s Musical Theater Lab.
+He has written two pieces for The American Opera Projects: What Do You See? (lib.
+Sravya Saraswatula) and Tesserae (lib.
+Patrick Thompson).
 For film, he has scored Pasta (dir.
 Janey Feingold), Blank Canvas (dir.
 Xuecong Zhao) and Her Summer (dir.
 Yunye Chen).
 He is the sound designer for the audio drama Intrusive Thot (written by Sarah Rossman), which was broadcasted across Glasgow by RADIOPHRENIA.
 Li holds an MFA from the Graduate Musical Theatre Writing Program (NYU), a BM in Music for New Media: Film & Game Scoring (Peabody Institute), and BA degrees in French and Medicine, Science, and the Humanities (Johns Hopkins University).
 He is a member of ASCAP, the Dramatists Guild, and MUSE.